 Panic Disorder is another form of anxiety, which expresses as a series of panic attacks, often initially seeming out of the blue.
 Panic attacks are generally experienced as a sudden intensity of fear alongside unpleasant physical reactions.
 Those who suffer from panic attacks often experience heart palpitations, hyperventilation, dizziness, shaking, and loss of control.
 Panic attacks are one of the most common forms that anxiety appears in.
 Individuals who experience panic attacks become anxious about their next panic attacks, in a vicious cycle which compounds overall anxiety.

 The various forms of anxiety are treatable and manageable with individual therapy.
 Anxiety disorders are often created by several simultaneous causes, and therefore everyone’s treatment looks a bit different.
 Main treatment for anxiety disorders includes Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Dialectical Behavioral Therapy (DBT).
+We can also treat anxiety conditions with psychiatric options, should you and your therapist decide.
+Many patients find the support of integrated and collaborative psychiatric care to significantly aid their healing journey.
 Our practitioners at Colorado CBT are extensively experienced in supporting patients suffering with all forms of anxiety.
 We are a leading Denver clinic helping adults heal a life of anxiety.
 Make an appointment with Colorado CBT to discuss anxiety and the benefits of therapy.